 Vipassana meditation has shown success in improving many disorders; among them: alcohol and substance abuse, personality disorders, and literacy and learning disabilities.
 Post-Traumatic Stress (PTSD) symptoms can be reduced and can be applied to help the devastating repercussions of solitary confinement.
-Cultural and religious identification, and generalized feelings of distrust and doubt seem to diminish as well.
+Cultural and religious identification and generalized feelings of distrust and doubt seem to diminish as well.

 An experiment was conducted to test the value of using Vipassana meditation as a coping mechanism in prison.
-Vipassana course completers had a significantly better outcome than the comparison group including reductions in drug use, anxiety, depression and hostility.
+Vipassana course completers had a significantly better outcome than the comparison group including reductions in drug use, anxiety, depression, and hostility.

 Domains of interest include Daily Spiritual Experiences, Meaning, Values, Beliefs, Forgiveness, and Religious/Spiritual Coping as measured by the Multidimensional Scale of Spirituality/Religious Behavior in Health Care Research (SF), and Optimism as measured by the Life Orientation Test.

 Prison inmates have a tendency to either isolate or form gangs to survive the punitive atmosphere of prison life.
 Another astonishing side-effect of Vipassana meditation is a vital unity among the participants in the theme of transcending human suffering by a transformation of consciousness.
 Even the prison staff noticed a change in attitude from the inmates who participated in the meditation program.
-They claim the inmates demonstrated a calmness and increased cooperation.
+They claim the inmates demonstrated calmness and increased cooperation.

-Although effectiveness of the Vipassana meditation is still undergoing tests to determine recidivism data for inmates that complete the meditation class, preliminary data indicates a significant decrease in recidivism for the Vipassana inmates.
+Although the effectiveness of the Vipassana meditation is still undergoing tests to determine recidivism data for inmates that complete the meditation class, preliminary data indicates a significant decrease in recidivism for the Vipassana inmates.

 During the meditation workshop at W.E.
-Donaldson Correctional Facility, the staff was so accommodating to the program that during a head count the on duty officer announced, “West Gym reporting… 20 inmates, all meditating”.
+Donaldson Correctional Facility, the staff was so accommodating to the program that during a headcount the on-duty officer announced, “West Gym reporting… 20 inmates, all meditating”.

-At the completion of the 10-day meditation program the inmates were given a graduation ceremony.
+At the completion of the 10-day meditation program, the inmates were given a graduation ceremony.
 Thirteen students who completed the course expressed their gratitude to everyone involved.
-They described the technique of meditation, how it helped with their problems and how it can help them make better choices for their lives.
+They described the technique of meditation, how it helped with their problems, and how it can help them make better choices for their lives.
 Most had used their new skills to handle difficult situations in a positive way and to avoid problems.
 One or two had slipped in their practice but were happy to learn that they could start again.

 Graduates are able to continue their meditation practice in a designated room reserved for daily practice and weekly group sessions.

 Vipassana meditation has nothing but positive aspects to report, and best of all, the program does not cost tax-payers a dime.
 So why are there only three U.S. correctional facilities accepting this program?
-Is Vipassana meditation too “touchy feely” for prison staff to embrace?
+Is Vipassana meditation too “touchy-feely” for prison staff to embrace?
 Why is prison staff excluded from participating?
 Staff participation would probably double the effects of an improved prison atmosphere because the officers would reap the benefits of meditation along with the prisoners.